statisticalbiotechnology/triqler/README.rst

   confidence in the PSM.
 - We recommend usage of well calibrated search engine scores, e.g. the SVM scores from Percolator.
+- Do **not** set --fold_change_eval to 0 or a very low value (<0.2).
+The fold change posterior distribution always has a certain width, reflecting the uncertainty of our estimation.
+Even if the fold change is 0, this distribution will necessarily spill over into low fold change values, without there being any ground for differential expression.
 - Multiple proteins can be specified at the end of the line, separated by tabs.
   However, it should be noted that Triqler currently discards shared peptides.